- Garden / Landscaping / Patio — 244

 Give it a paint job.

 A good paint job will help to make buyers instantly notice your property.
 Prepare to spend a bit of time and effort on this task as repainting your house can be a time-consuming and expensive project.
 Your best option would be to go with your home's original color.
-Keep in mind to not make the color too different from those of your neighbours' houses as appraisers typically mark down a house's value when it wildly contrasts from the competition.
+Keep in mind to not make the color too different from those of your neighbors' houses as appraisers typically mark down a house's value when it wildly contrasts from the competition.

 Don't forget the roof.